Boiyee/qr-code/README.md

 ### Useful resources

 - [Resource 1](https://github.com/Boiyee/Calculator) - This helped me with some of my css codes.
 I really liked this pattern and will use it going forward.
 I'd recommend it to anyone still learning frontend development.
-- [Resource 2](https://github.com/Boiyee/Git_mastery) - This is an amazing approachwhen i was trying to understand more on git.
+- [Resource 2](https://github.com/Boiyee/Git_mastery) - This is an amazing approach when i was trying to understand more on git.

 ## Author